abs711/Visual-Control/README.md

 ![datasize_combined](https://user-images.githubusercontent.com/42185229/235016538-4fb904cd-0d2c-4a7e-81bb-ea9b76ef27d7.png)

+## Dataset

-NOTE: The dataset used in the paper can be accessed through the following repository: https://github.com/abs711/The-way-of-the-future .
+The dataset used in the paper can be accessed through the following repository: https://github.com/abs711/The-way-of-the-future .
 The detailed description of the dataset is available in the following publication: https://doi.org/10.1038/s41597-023-01932-7

 Run 'torchVision/MainPain/main.py' to start training a model.
 The models used in the paper are defined 'UtilX/Vision4Prosthetics_modules.py'.